Marinella (TV series)

-Marinella is a Philippine television series by ABS-CBN.
-It premiered on February 8, 1999, replacing Cristy Per Minute when it moved to its new timeslot.
-The series ended on May 11, 2001, and it was replaced by Recuerdo de Amor.
+Marinella is a Philippine television drama series broadcast by ABS-CBN.
+Directed by Jerry Lopez Sineneng, Khryss Adalia, F.M.
+Reyes, Cathy Garcia-Sampana and Ben Panaligan, it stars Camille Prats, Shaina Magdayao and Serena Dalrymple.
+It aired on the network's afternoon line up and worldwide on TFC from February 8, 1999 to May 11, 2001, replacing Alondra in Cristy Per Minute's timeslot and was replaced by Recuerdo de Amor.

-Starring Camille Prats, Shaina Magdayao and Serena Dalrymple and was aired every afternoon (1:30 pm from February 8, 1999, until March 9, 2001; later at 2pm from March 12, 2001, until May 11, 2001) after Magandang Tanghali...
-Bayan!.

-The series is currently streaming online on Jeepney TV YouTube channel every 2:00 pm & 2:30 pm replacing Recuerdo de Amor.
+The series is streaming online on YouTube.

 Premise

 The lives of three friends, Marie de Guzmán, Rina Fuentes, and Ella Domingo are intertwined.
-After a huge fire separated the girls from their respective families, they decided to band together as a unit they can call a family.
+After a huge fire separated the girls from their respective families, they decided to band together as a unit they can call family.

-They have overlooked one big obstacle: Katrina Rodriguez will never allow the three to live in peace.
-Katrina is out to destroy each of them because Marie is the daughter of Katrina's former lover; Rina knows too much of Rodríguez family's secrets; and Ella is the sole heir of the ₱800-million wealth of the Rodríguez family.
-Katrina's nemesis is Doña Corazón, who is ready to stop her; as her long-lost aunt, she knows Katrina's darkest secrets.
+They have overlooked one big obstacle: Katrina Rodríguez will never allow the three to live in peace: she is out to destroy each of them: Marie is the daughter of Katrina's former lover; Rina knows too much of Rodríguez family’s secrets and a heiress of Rodriguez and Villareal; Ella is the sole heiress of the ₱800-million wealth of the Rodríguez family.
+Katrina's nemesis is the Rodriguez matriarch Doña Corazón, who is ready to stop her; as her long-lost aunt, she knows Katrina's darkest secrets.